We frequently advise employers on how to change the terms of contracts of employment, including how to reduce employees’ hours and pay.

-Here are some key points businesses need to consider when looking to change employment contract terms to reduce the risk of employees successfully bringing claims against their business.
+This article covers some key points organisations need to consider when looking to change employment contract terms to reduce the risk of employees successfully bringing claims against their business.
 This could include claims of breach of contract, constructive dismissal and unlawful deduction of wages.

 How do you change a contract of employment?

 There are three main options when it comes to reducing hours and pay in a contract of employment:

 - An employer may have an express contractual right to reduce pay and hours work, which is known as ‘short time working’.
 This has its limitations and could lead to a redundancy situation (please refer to our related article for further information);

 - If there is no express right then an employer can seek consent from its employees, subject to consultation obligations; and

 - If consent is not forthcoming then an employer could consider consulting with employees, give notice on current terms and conditions of employment and offer to re-engage on new contractual terms.

 The recent guidance from Acas gives advice that the third option, sometimes referred to as ‘fire and rehire’ should be last resort and has significant legal risks for organisations.
 This practice is not unlawful, but employers should explore other options first and make every effort to reach agreement with staff on contractual changes.

 To vary the terms of an existing contract you should generally look to obtain consent from the employee.

 We advise seeking express consent before reducing important contractual terms like pay and hours of work.
 Express consent is where you would ask the employee to confirm verbally or in writing that they agree to the change.
 We advise that any contractual change is documented in writing.